Interstate 20 in South Carolina: History

+In the late 1980s, I-20 in Columbia was widened to six lanes from the east of US 378 (exit 61) to the east of I-77 (exit 76).
+In 2014, I-20 was widened again to six lanes eastward from I-77 (exit 76) to the east of Spears Creek Church Road (exit 82), south of Pontiac.
+In 2022, I-20 was widened to six lanes for the third time westward from the east of US 378 (exit 61) to the west of Longs Pond Road (exit 51), south of Gilbert.
+In 2025, I-20 is planned to be widened to six lanes in the Augusta CSRA area, from the west of Georgia State Route 104 (GA exit 200) in Augusta, Georgia to SC 230 (exit 1) in North Augusta.
+This widening project represents the first bistate agreement between the Georgia Department of Transportation (GDOT) and SCDOT for their design–build project in the Augusta CSRA area.

 Proposed extensions

+Myrtle Beach extension

 The first proposal to extend I-20 was at the time of its designation in the state, and consisted of plans to extend it east from Florence to Myrtle Beach.
-However, because Myrtle Beach was not yet the tourist destination it later became, the state eventually widened US 76 and US 501 and established SC 576, connecting the two U.S. Routes in the 1970s.
+However, because Myrtle Beach was not yet the tourist destination it later became, the state eventually widened US 76 and US 501 into a four-lane divided highways and established SC 576 connecting the two routes in the 1970s.
+In 1992, the state widened SC 327 from US 76/US 301 to I-95 exit 170, which is 10 miles away from I-20’s eastern end at I-95 exit 160.
+In 2003, the state widened I-95 to six lanes from I-20 to SC 327 throughout Florence to better improve the beach traffic flow.

+Wilimington extension

-In 2003, North Carolina Governor Mike Easley pushed forward a proposal to extend I-20 eastward from Florence to Wilmington, which became part of the North Carolina Department of Transportation's strategic transportation plan.
+In 2003, North Carolina Governor Mike Easley pushed forward a proposal to extend I-20 eastward from Florence to Wilmington, which became part of the North Carolina Department of Transportation's (NCDOT’s) strategic transportation plan.
 The proposed routing would overlap I-20 along I-95 to the I-74/US 74 interchange, then travel east (concurrently with US 74) into Wilmington.
 In 2005, this proposal became part of the SAFETEA-LU transportation legislation, and North Carolina received $5 million for a feasibility study for this extension.